 This will create a message to be displayed to the user, being the templateText evaluated as a template.

-You can trigger an event which will result in any matching Rules being executed i.e. any rule that includes the event name in its Events field and whose Filter the record passes.
+You can trigger an event which will result in any matching Automations being executed i.e. any Automation that includes the event name in its Events field and whose Filter the record passes.
 Triggering an event from an ActionScript like this is limited in that it does not allow you to pass any data to an event, unlike if you trigger an event externally using the event API call.